NYCgirlLearnsToCode/code-blog/_posts/2017-02-23-100-days-of-code-day1.markdown

 ---

 I've been hitting a wall lately and it might be due to lack of sleep.
 Started #100days of code challenge today to build up a habit of coding again.
 I had a nice streak going for almost a month before it unraveled but alas, try try again!
 A rocky start, just 20 minutes today.
 Practiced using debugger on chrome console.
 It's very useful to decipher how exactly a piece of code works. 

+I also keep getting an error on my github blog page where the sub path url keeps revertign to the old 1 and the content keeps going to the wrong sub path url and hence won't open